 Board of trustees

 Althea Efunshile CBE has had a 40 year career working primarily in the fields of education, the arts, and children & young people.
 She is also Chair of Metropolitan Thames Valley Housing.
 Althea is passionate about social justice.
 She was Deputy Chief Executive of Arts Council England, and a senior civil servant in the Department for Education and Skills working in various director level roles all concerned with improving outcomes for vulnerable and disadvantaged children.
 She was Executive Director for Education and Culture at London Borough of Lewisham, and Assistant Director of Education at London Borough of Merton.
 Althea has previously been a Non-Executive Director of a number of organisations including University College London Hospitals; Channel 4; and Goldsmiths College.
 She began her career as a secondary school teacher.

 Christopher Hampson joined Scottish Ballet as Artistic Director in 2012 and was appointed Artistic Director / Chief Executive in 2015.
-He has created many award-winning works for major ballet companies throughout the world including, Scottish Ballet, Ballet Black, Atlanta Ballet and English National Ballet (ENB) where he danced until 1999, and for whom he subsequently created numerous award-winning works.
+He has created many award-winning works for major ballet companies throughout the world including, Scottish Ballet, Ballet Black, Atlanta Ballet and English National Ballet.
+In 2017 he curated the world’s first Digital Season and produced numerous works for screen since.
 Beyond Scottish Ballet, Christopher has participated in TEDx Glasgow, and has developed and led the inaugural Young Rural Retreat for Aspiring Leaders, in association with Dance East.
 He is a co-founder of the International Ballet Masterclasses in Prague and has been a guest teacher for many major international companies.
 He is on the Board of both Ballet Black and Central School of Ballet and completed an MBA at Hult Ashridge Business School in 2019.